aherbert/gdsc-smlm/docs/model_plugins.rst

      - The relative change in the parameter value to use to calculate the sensitivity.

    * - Criteria
      - The metric used for the minimum criteria.
+All filters must pass this criteria to be included in scoring.

    * - Criteria limit
      - The value for the minimum criteria.